Hs and Ts

 The Hs and Ts is a mnemonic used to aid in remembering the possible reversible causes of cardiac arrest.
-A variety of disease processes can lead to a cardiac arrest; however, they usually boil down to one or more of the "Hs and Ts".
+A variety of disease can lead to a cardiac arrest; however, they usually boil down to one or more of the "Hs and Ts".

 Hs

 Hypovolemia

 Hypovolemia is a result of a lack of circulating body fluids, principally blood volume.
 This is usually (though not exclusively) caused by some form of bleeding, anaphylaxis, or pregnancy with gravid uterus.
 Peri-arrest treatment includes giving IV fluids and blood transfusions, and controlling the source of any bleeding - by direct pressure for external bleeding, or emergency surgical techniques such as esophageal banding, gastroesophageal balloon tamponade (for treatment of massive gastrointestinal bleeding such as in esophageal varices), resuscitative thoracotomy in cases of penetrating trauma or significant shear forces applied to the chest, or exploratory laparotomy in cases of penetrating trauma, spontaneous rupture of major blood vessels, or rupture of a hollow viscus in the abdomen.